 Great gray owls have been known to travel south when there are vole shortages in the north.
 They range across Canada and the extreme northeastern United States.
 They are secretive owls and avoid humans and usually are only found when looking for them.

 If you want to know which falcons and caracaras you can see, then click here

 7. Turkey Vulture

 Turkey vultures are often seen soaring on air currents high above the ground.
 They are widespread and are known as buzzards in many places.
-Their large wingspan of nearly 6 feet allows them to glide through the air quickly.
-They have a body length of just over 2 feet and weigh just 3 pounds.
+They are part of the new world vultures.
+Their large wingspan of nearly 1.8 meters (6 feet) allows them to glide through the air quickly.
+They have a body length of just over 0.6 meters (2 feet) and weigh just 1.36 kgs (3 pounds.)

 Turkey vultures are the most widespread of their family in North America, ranging from coast to coast, from southern Canada through Mexico.
 They have great senses of smell and sight to help them locate the carrion they feed off.

 Turkey vultures can smell carrion from over a mile away and have the best sense of smell out of all birds.

 There are some dangerous birds in North America.
 Click here for this top 10 list.